moshix/BITNETServices/README.md

-# 2 BITNET Implementations of RELAY CHAT: One in Go and one in REXX
+# Two Different BITNET Implementations of RELAY CHAT: One in Go and one in REXX for z/VM

 This Go program operates a chat server on the BITNET NJE protocol network, of which HNET is one operating implementation as of Dec 2019.
+More about HNET here: http://moshix.dynu.net
+<br><br>

 GO VERSION INSTALLATION
 -----------------------